tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week1.md

     * Tell, don't ask
   * What are classes?
     * Blueprints for objects
-  * EXAMPLE: Need something behavior-based. ???
+* Example: Need something behavior-based. ???
 * Exercise: [Employees and Departments](https://github.com/masonfmatthews/rails_assignments/tree/master/exercises/employees_and_departments)
 * Surprise: everything in Ruby is an object!
   * All functions are actually methods on classes
 * Object Oriented Programming
   * Inheritance
-  * EXAMPLE: Dig into Array class.
+* Example: Start with Float object.
+Explore superclasses and classes.

 #### Reading

-* Start Ruby Katas
+* Start [Ruby Koans](http://rubykoans.com/).
+Work through `about_symbols.rb`.

 #### Assignment